This NEW home bakery is serving up Puerto Rican pastries and Persian-style hummus

 “It’s nice having family members tell me things, to look into cultural standards.
 What can you expect when you walk into a bakery, what will you see?
 When I first saw [the mallorca] I was like, I need to make this, this looks amazing,” they said.

-While you’ll be able to sample Moonfire Kitchen’s plain mallorca at the PureLoveJuice market this Saturday, March 25 — Skye does want to experiment with adding different flavors to the bread.
+While you’ll be able to sample Moonfire Kitchen’s plain mallorca at upcoming events — Skye does want to experiment with adding different flavors to the bread.
 A sweet variation might come with orange zest, but Skye also might make savory rolls, topped with butter instead of powdered sugar and used for sandwiches.

 Skye was introduced to hummus through their partner, Andrew.
 His family is Persian, and he converted Skye into a hummus fan.